isomerpages/moe-changkatchangisec/_quick-links/School Canteen Advertisement.md

 <p>List of proposed menu and pricing for all items</p>
 </li>
 <li>
-<p>Photocopy of relevant certificates such as Basic Food Hygine Course, etc</p>
+<p>Photocopy of relevant certificates such as Food Safety Course Level 1,
+etc</p>
 </li>
 </ul>
 </td>